Nothing can ruin good work like its creator.

 In April 2018, the British author of the Harry Potter series, JK Rowling, used her platform to school Twitter users on her view of the complicated history of antisemitism against Jewish people in England.

 I loved the Harry Potter books, and that love inevitably leads to some love for their author.
 Yet I feel a confusing mixture of appreciation and deep discomfort watching her assume a public role in fighting online antisemitism.
-It would have been a lot more inspiring to me as a Jewish woman if it hadn’t come from the same woman who created an entire fictional race of shifty-eyed hook-nosed bankers who spoke an incomprehensible guttural language.
+It would have been a lot more inspiring to me as a Jewish person if it hadn’t come from the same woman who created an entire fictional race of shifty-eyed hook-nosed bankers who spoke an incomprehensible guttural language.

 This, I think, is at the heart of the conversation in general.
 Rowling’s newfound fascination for Jewish people comes at a time when a conversation about antisemitism is sweeping the United Kingdom, largely spurred on by bad-faith accusations from the conservative right and exacerbated by unpracticed deflections from the liberal left.
-Or, at least, that’s how it looks to me as a Jewish woman on the other side of the Atlantic Ocean.
+Or, at least, that’s how it looks to me as a Jewish person on the other side of the Atlantic Ocean.
 Watching Rowling enter the popular debate over Britain’s revised version of the “Jewish question”—that same toxic topic that’s inspiring skull-measuring conspiracy theorizing from the likes of American politicians and Canadian pop philosophers—feels akin to accepting a gift brought by an unwelcome guest.
 Sure, I’ll take it.
 But I won’t like it.

 Maybe I’m being too hard on her.
 Rowling has said in the past that she didn’t intend her books to be overtly referential to the Holocaust, but as allegorical critiques of totalitarianism and racism more broadly.
 But the numerous similarities—to the point that people sometimes argue for teaching Harry Potter as Holocaust literature—suggest that the symbolic power is strong.